Skip to main content

 In accordance with the CASPA FAQ guidance on Experiences, applicants shall include past, current and/or in-progress experiences.
 Do not include future or planned patient care experiences or hours.

-As such, on your CASPA application, please be sure to detail the depth and breadth of your direct clinical responsibilities in each role you have held.
-If you have been promoted or have been progressively assigned more clinical responsibilities in a given role over time, please note this in your application.
+On your CASPA application, please be sure to detail the depth and breadth of your direct clinical responsibilities in each role you have held.
+If you have been promoted or have been progressively assigned more clinical responsibilities in a given role over time, please highlight this for us in your application.

 Applicants are encouraged to "shadow" a PA to become knowledgeable about the role of the physician assistant.
 This experience does not count as patient care experience.
-Due to conflict of interest considerations, the Northwestern University PA Program is not able to assist PA Program applicants with obtaining PA shadowing experiences.
+Due to conflict of interest considerations, and in the interest of maintaining equity in the admissions process, the Northwestern University PA Program is not able to assist PA Program applicants with obtaining PA shadowing experiences.
 You may consider contacting your local physician assistant organization (in Illinois, the Illinois Academy of Physician Assistants) for assistance and networking opportunities.

 For all applicants, patient care experience hours are automatically projected forward based on the date of CASPA application submission and the provided weekly hours.
 Applicants who start new positions or experiences or who wish to report significant updates to their weekly hours and/or professional responsibilities may do so via CASPA.
 Alternatively, updates and modifications to patient care positions and other experiences may be sent to paprogram@northwestern.edu